Australian grey smooth-hound: Size and relationship with humans

-Jaws & teeth
+Jaws and teeth

-The grey gummy shark’s mouth is reasonably strong and has a broad arch.
-X-rays taken by White and Last (2006) further show that grey gummy shark’s palatine processes are divided with a small gap on both sides; this is referred to as subdivided palatoquadrates which is composed of a palatoquadrate cartilage with four segments.
+The grey gummy shark's mouth is reasonably strong and has a broad arch.
+X-rays taken by White and Last (2006) further show that grey gummy shark's palatine processes are divided with a small gap on both sides; this is referred to as subdivided palatoquadrates which is composed of a palatoquadrate cartilage with four segments.
 In addition, the grey gummy shark has a bluntly pointed snout and between its jaws are asymmetrical teeth that have dull, rounded cusps.

 Eyes

 Grey gummy sharks have large eyes which are elongate-oval in shape.
 Like many animals, the grey gummy shark is also found to have nictitating lower eyelids and deep sub-ocular pouches.
-It is said that nictitating eyelids may be used to protect the animal’s eye or help moisten it and maintain visibility underwater particularly since the grey gummy shark lives in the twilight zone.
+It is said that nictitating eyelids may be used to protect the animal's eye or help moisten it and maintain visibility underwater particularly since the grey gummy shark lives in the twilight zone.

 Reproduction

 The grey gummy shark is a placental and viviparous animal, meaning it nourishes its embryo through a placental attachment and gives birth to live young.
-At present, however, there is a lack of supplemental research on the shark’s life cycle and mating behaviour.
-Nonetheless, available data suggests that a female grey gummy shark may lay between six to twenty-four pups or an average of eighteen pups during each pregnancy cycle.
+At present, however, there is a lack of supplemental research on the shark's life cycle and mating behaviour.
+Nonetheless, available data suggests that a female grey gummy shark may lay between six and twenty-four pups or an average of eighteen pups during each pregnancy cycle.
 (IUCN, 2019) Furthermore, scientific studies demonstrate an association between the presence or absence of white spots and the reproductive mode of those belonging to the genus Mustelus.
 For instance, the absence of white spots on a Mustelus’ body indicates a placental reproductive mode while the presence of white spots denotes an aplacental reproductive function.